 After a person passes away, it is often a challenge for loved ones to figure out what happens next.
-In addition to the emotional and mental distress of losing someone, there are added challenges when it comes to allocating all of the deceased person’s belongings.
+In addition to the emotional and mental distress of losing someone, there are added challenges when it comes to handling everything the deceased person left behind.
 Whether you are an executor or a relative, you may find yourself in need of assistance when it comes to things like last wills and testaments, medical records, or titles.
-Today, we’ll cover one such topic – how to transfer the car title of a deceased person, which is necessary if you want to keep the vehicle as the beneficiary, sell the vehicle to someone else, or simply gift it to a family member.
-To transfer the car title of a deceased person, you must have the proper authority as a joint-owner of the vehicle, a beneficiary, or a surviving spouse.

 Once a vehicle owner has passed away, the process for transferring the car title of the deceased person varies depending on whether the vehicle title was in the individual’s name as a decedent or whether it was in a joint ownership.
 If the title was only in the decedent’s name, you’ll need to determine if the estate is being probated.

+What’s a probated estate?
 Probate is a legal process that involves administering the estate of the individual who has passed away.
 It typically happens when there is no living spouse or beneficiary listed on the will.
 A probate proves that the last will and testament is legitimate, checking out the deceased person’s assets and property.
 Then, the Probate Court determines how to proceed with the person’s belongings.
-During this process, the deceased individual’s property will be distributed based on the deceased individual’s will.
+During this process, the deceased individual’s property will be distributed based on their will.

 If the vehicle is part of a probated estate, follow these steps to transfer the car title of a deceased person: